chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/build.md

 #### Add global styles

-Our design system requires some global styles (a CSS reset) to be applied to the document for components to be rendered correctly.
-The styles can be added easily via a Styled Components global style tag.
-Adjust your global styles, located in `src/shared/global.js` to the following:
+Our design system requires some global styles (a CSS reset) to be applied to the document to render our components correctly.
+We can add them easily with the Styled Components global style tag.
+Update your `src/shared/global.js` file to the following:

 ```diff:title=src/shared/global.js
 import { createGlobalStyle, css } from 'styled-components';